A same-day patch could not move a 42% rating

 The core issue is not just bugs.
 It is timing.
 Outbreak's negative sentiment formed during the first 24 to 72 hours, which is when Steam discovery is strongest, reviews are most visible, and player expectations are still being shaped in real time.

 That last point matters most after a first patch.
-Even if April 15's update fixes meaningful issues, most early reviewers will not immediately revise their feedback.
-That creates a lag between real improvements inside the build and visible improvements in the store page sentiment that new buyers actually see.
+Even if the update fixes meaningful issues, most early reviewers will not immediately revise their feedback.

 The first patch starts the real recovery test

 The opportunity for recovery is still there, but the window is narrowing.
-If the next 48 to 72 hours bring visibly better recent reviews, then April 15 may look like the first step in a credible repair cycle.
-If they do not, this patch will look more like proof that active development alone is not enough to reverse an early Steam slide.
+If the next 48 to 72 hours bring visibly better recent reviews, then this patch may look like the first step in a credible repair cycle.
+If they do not, the patch will read more like proof that active development alone is not enough to reverse an early Steam slide.